UK: 0345 475 1815 USA (toll free): 877 209 5620 International: 00 44 345 475 1815

 Day 8: Evacuation

 A brief visit to the ancient battlefield at Marathon, the turning point of the Greco-Persian Wars in 490BC.
 Thence to Porto Rafti, to discuss the evacuation of the Kiwis and Australian forces in general.
-Continue to Athens airport for flights back to London Heathrow or leave the tour.
+Continue to Athens airport for the return flight to London unless you have made your own travel arrangements.
 (B)